Please ensure Javascript is enabled for purposes of website accessibility

 Get a FREE Consultation

 At Munley Law Personal Injury Attorneys, we are well known for our experience in medical malpractice litigation.
 Our medical malpractice lawyers have consistently been named among the Best Lawyers in America, and we have recovered millions of dollars for victims of medical mistakes.
-If you, your child, or another loved one is suffering from a health condition that you believe may be the result of medical malpractice in Philadelphia, we encourage you to contact us for a free consultation about your legal rights.
+Suppose you, your child, or another loved one is suffering from a health condition that you believe may result from medical malpractice in Philadelphia.
+In that case, we encourage you to contact us for a free consultation about your legal rights.
 Speak to a Philadelphia medical malpractice lawyer from our law firm today.

 “I had a complex medical malpractice case . . .
 [Munley Law Personal Injury Attorneys] took me through all the steps necessary to prove negligent behavior that might have caused death of my loved one.
 [Marion Munley] was very compassionate and very detailed and patient. . . .
 I would highly recommend them as a Personal Injury Law Firm.” – Satisfied Medical Malpractice Client